 Right Click+Drag in the left panel of the Main Display to visualize the vertical component of the RHI display.

-Rotate the reflectivity azimuth in both the Main Display window and the Display tab of the Layer Controls.
+Rotate the reflectivity azimuth in both the Main Display and the Display tab of the Layer Controls.

 In the Settings tab of the Layer Controls for RHI, click Start next to Autorotate RHI.
 This will rotate the reflectivity azimuth in both the Main Display window and in the Display tab of the Layer Controls.